magnatronus/flutter-devicelocale/README.md

 # devicelocale

 Gets the device locale data, independent of the app locale settings.

+Please note that there is currently no support for web.

 ## Usage